illuminati360/deutsch/data/wortschatz.md

 - @derives:
     - das Nahrungsmittel

+# geben
+## 3
+- @hint: to give
+- @derives:
+    - ab/geben: to hand in (give up)
+    - an/geben: to declare
+    - aus/geben: to declare

 # an/geben
 ## 2
 - @hint: to state/declare (an- 向 + geben 给 = 给出)